 Huntington is subject to the Federal Reserve capital rules which implemented the Basel III requirements for U.S. Banking organizations, including the standardized approach for calculating risk-weighted assets in accordance with subpart D of the final rule.
 The rules establish an integrated regulatory capital framework and implement, in the United States, the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Act.
 Under these rules, minimum requirements are established for both the quantity and quality of capital held by banking organizations.
-Consistent with the international Basel framework, the final rules include a minimum ratio of common equity Tier 1 capital to risk-weighted assets and a common equity Tier 1 capital conservation buffer of 2.5% of risk-weighted assets.

-The following are the minimum Basel III regulatory capital levels, including a capital conservation buffer, which we must satisfy to avoid limitations on capital distributions and discretionary bonus payments.
+The following are the minimum Basel III regulatory capital levels which we must satisfy to avoid limitations on capital distributions and discretionary bonus payments.